What are the Benefits of an Applicant Tracking System?

 There are a range of different ATS products on the market, and ATS pricing varies depending on the features offered and the scale of hiring it’s intended to track.
 Free applicant tracking systems are also available and, while they are adequate solutions for some businesses, the benefits they offer may be reduced.

-Below is a list of 20 key ATS benefits that you definitely want to consider when deciding whether or not to implement this software at your company.
+Below is a list of 20 key ATS benefits that you must be aware of when deciding the best applicant tracking software option for your company.

 1. Empowered Hiring Managers